 The legendary explorer Percy Fawcett most likely was the first European who reached this tableland in 1908.
-He was very impressed by the sight of this flat topped plateau rising high above the jungle.
-These jagged walls continued for many kilometres.
+He was very impressed by the sight of this flat-topped plateau rising high above the jungle.
+These jagged walls continued for many kilometers.
 Fawcett and his team ascended the plateau and were wandering on the northern part of it, experiencing many unusual events.

 Noel Kempff Mercado

-He – an outstanding researcher and environmental activist – arrived with collegues Juan Cochamanidis, Vicente Castelló and Franklin Browne on Caparu Meseta in September 1986, and occasionally landed on an airstrip of a cocaine factory "Huanchaca" and they were killed (Vicente Castelló escaped).
+He – an outstanding researcher and environmental activist – arrived with colleagues Juan Cochamanidis, Vicente Castelló, and Franklin Browne on Caparu Meseta in September 1986, and occasionally landed on an airstrip of a cocaine factory "Huanchaca" and they were killed (Vicente Castelló escaped).
 They planned to visit the falls during this expedition.

-This country has an amazing natural diversity – from highland deserts and snow capped mountains to wast lowlands covered with tropical forest.
+This country has an amazing natural diversity – from highland deserts and snow-capped mountains to wast lowlands covered with tropical forests.
 Here are found all kinds of landmarks.
-Some landmarks are well known internationally, many (undeservedly) – not, and many still are waiting for their discovery.
+Some landmarks are well known internationally, but many (undeservedly) – are not, and many still are waiting for their discovery.

-Lonely Planet Bolivia, our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less travelled.
+Lonely Planet Bolivia, our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less traveled.